 - Although the information contained in this document has been checked very carefully for accuracy and completeness, for errors and omissions can not be held liable.
 StefPro reserves the right to any time change any portion of the described hardware and software features. - StefPro provides only specific "module" which is intended for installation.
 The "Manufacturer of the whole device" obliges to compliance to the relevant valided VDE, CE and EMC regulations.
 StefPro has verifies compliance with the requirements for this module random.
-Because the installation is not performed by StefPro, must additional inspection after installation of the modules by the "Manufacturer of the whole device".
-If anything is unclear, please ask a question using the contact form. - There is no liability for damages incurred directly by or in the application of the "module", as well as for damage caused by chemical or electrochemical effects of water or generally from abnormal environmental conditions. - "Kit" and resulting "modules" by StefPro may not be used in critical equipment.
+Because the installation is not performed by StefPro, must additional inspection after installation of the modules by the "Manufacturer of the whole device". - There is no liability for damages incurred directly by or in the application of the "module", as well as for damage caused by chemical or electrochemical effects of water or generally from abnormal environmental conditions. - "Modules" by StefPro may not be used in critical equipment.
 At disregard exclusively the responsibility of "Manufacturer of the whole device."